-A Department of Transportation (DOT) compliant Type A shipment of 60Co would be limited to only 0.407 TBq of material, therefore this shipment of 119.72 TBq needed to be shipped in a Type B overpack [4].
-A subcontractor, highly trained and experienced in large radioactive material transport, was hired by OSRP to be the shipper of record for the shipment of the loaded JLS 109C shield from the interim storage facility in Texas to NTS.
+A Department of Transportation (DOT) compliant Type A shipment of 60Co would be limited to only 0.407 TBq of material.
+Therefore this shipment of 119.72 TBq needed to be shipped in a type B overpack [4].
+A subcontractor, highly trained and experienced in large radioactive material transport, was hired by OSRP to be the shipper of record for the shipment of the loaded JLS 109C shield from the interim storage facility in San Antonio to NTS.
 This subcontractor handled all shipping paperwork and arranged scheduling between the packaging location and NTS.
-In addition, this subcontractor provided trained personnel to package the loaded shield into the Type B overpack used for shipping.
-A second subcontractor provided all equipment and personnel for the shipment as well as a Department of Transportation (DOT) / Nuclear Regulatory Commission (NRC) compliant Type B overpack for the shipment.
-Once reaching NTS, the loaded JLS 109C shield was removed from the Type B overpack and disposed of on October 24th 2008.
+In addition, this subcontractor provided trained personnel to package the loaded shield into the type B overpack used for shipping.
+A second subcontractor provided all equipment and personnel for the shipment as well as a Department of Transportation (DOT) / Nuclear Regulatory Commission (NRC) compliant type B overpack for the shipment.
+Once loaded, the overpack was loaded onto a truck at the interim storage facility, shipped, and arrived at NTS.
+Once reaching NTS, the loaded JLS 109C shield was removed from the Type B overpack and buried for final disposition on October 24th 2008.